saugat-rimal/basketball-scoreboard/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- Able to add scores like 1,2 and three
+- Able to add scores like 1,2 and 3 respectively
-- Able to edit the heading of Basketball ScoreBoard to any other according to their needs
+- Able to edit the heading of Basketball ScoreBoard and the name of the team to any other according of your needs

 ### Screenshot